nvdk/abb-musemtech-workshop/README.md

 Next, alter the file `config/dispatcher.ex` based on the example that is there by default.
 Dispatch requests to the necessary microservices based on the names you used for the microservice.

+## Let's build a data visualisation
+Lets build a visualisation of this data, do you have any suggestions?
+Some ideas:
+- heatmap of event prices in ghent
+- does accessibility of events change over time (eg less accessible events in the evening?)